Timeshare Points

 • Resort club

 All of these things are generally different names for timeshares or are very similar in how they work.
-Different timeshare companies will have different rules and restrictions.
+Different timeshare companies will have different rules and constraints.
 For example, some high-cost accommodations might only be available to premium members; even others have enough points.